JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 </center>

-GI samples are much more expensive to generate than DI samples, so for initial sampling, we only generate 1 sample.
-We trace a ray along a random direction chosen from a uniform hemisphere distribution.
-At the hit point, we need to obtain an estimate of the incoming irradiance (which becomes the outgoing radiance towards the current pixel).
+GI samples are much more expensive to generate than DI samples (tracing paths is more expensive than looping over a list of light sources), so for initial sampling, we only generate 1 sample.

+We start by tracing a ray along a random direction chosen from a uniform hemisphere distribution.
+At the hit point, we need to obtain an estimate of the incoming irradiance, which becomes the outgoing radiance towards the current pixel, i.e. the path's contribution.

 To obtain irradiance, we query the world cache at the hit point (more on this later).